 - 1. Fuel preparation rooms, regardless of location, is to be arranged to safely contain cryogenic leakages. - 2.
-The material of the boundaries of the fuel preparation room is to have a design temperature corresponding with the lowest temperature it can be subjected to in a probable maximum leakage scenario unless the boundaries of the space, i.e. bulkheads and decks, are provided with suitable ther- - 3.
+The material of the boundaries of the fuel preparation room is to have a design temperature corresponding with the lowest temperature it can be subjected to in a probable maximum leakage scenario unless the boundaries of the space, i.e. bulkheads and decks, are provided with suitable thermal protection. - 3.
 The fuel preparation room is to be arranged to prevent surrounding hull structure from being exposed to unacceptable cooling, in case of leakage of cryogenic liquids. - 4.
 The fuel preparation room is to be designed to withstand the maximum pressure build up during such a leakage.
-Alternatively, pressure relief venting to a safe location (mast) can be provided. 🕹
+Alternatively, pressure relief venting to a safe location (mast) can be provided. - 5.
+Certain tank connection space requirements to the design of a fuel preparation room not located on an open deck in compliance with 801. of this Rules is as follows.
+(2024)